Stephanie Thomas (politician)

 Stephanie Thomas (born 1968 or 1969) is an American politician and former nonprofit executive who has served as the 75th secretary of the state of Connecticut since January 2023.
 A Democrat, she previously represented the 143rd district in the Connecticut House of Representatives from 2021 to 2023.

 Thomas is the fourteenth woman and first African-American woman to serve as Secretary of the State of Connecticut.

 Education

 As a high school student, Thomas volunteered for organizations including Mothers Against Drunk Driving and the Special Olympics.
 Thomas earned a bachelor's degree in sociology from New York University.
 She later received a master's degree in nonprofit management from The New School.

+Career

 Early career

 Prior to becoming a state legislator, she was a consultant active in the nonprofit sector for 26 years.
 She founded and owns Stetwin Consulting, a Norwalk-based consulting firm that advises nonprofits on fundraising strategies.
 Prior to running for the state legislature, she was a member of the Norwalk Democratic Town Committee.